Employment contract: standard for any employee

 This employment contract covers all legal requirements for information to be given to an employee.
 It is a carefully considered framework for fair and full protection of the employer and compliance with organisational requirements.
 Use of plain English makes editing easy and allows it to be understood by all parties.

-The size or business of the employer organisation is not important, nor is the position of the employee (this contract can be used for management too, but Net Lawman does provide contracts written specifically for senior staff.)
+The size or business of the employer organisation is not important, nor is the position of the employee (this contract can be used for management too, but Net Lawman does provide employment contract templates written specifically for senior staff.)
+You should also note that this is not a fixed term contract, which you can find here.
+Therefore, this document is not suitable for new hires that are fixed term employees.

-Details such as duties and training provision, can be added easily if required, either within the existing text, or by reference to a job description.
+Details such as employee duties, job title and training provision, can be added easily if required, either within the existing text, or by reference to a job description.
 In this "information age", all Net Lawman employment contracts are very strong on protection of the employer's secrets and confidential information.

 the rights of all employees are now the same regardless of whether they work full-time or part-time